 After doing the UI comes the most difficult part in which you need to connect the UI to the codebase.
 And that again can be done by two different code-sharing strategies called ‘Shared Project’ or ‘Portable Class Libraries’.

 Now let’s check out how to lay your hands on this amazing thing.
 To use Xamarin on Windows, you need to install Visual Studio.
 You can download Visual Studio Community for free or purchase a premium license if you don’t have one already.
 Head over to xamarin.com to download Visual Studio, already configured with Xamarin tools.

 Visual Studio is a great IDE by Microsoft that has been widely used to develop Windows applications.
 Once you are done with installing and setting up Visual Studio, you can create a new ‘Cross-Platform App’ project and get going.
 You will be prompted to choose some settings and you are done.
 Visual Studio may take some time for setting up your project.

 To know more, you can read the original documentation here.
 Also, play around the studio and check out the default files in the project to actually know how everything is working under the hood.

 So, you are pretty interested in this thing and you feel that this is the future of mobile applications.
-If you are serious about learning Xamarin or the mobile development, then I suggest you have a look at Xamarin University.
-The online university provides live online lectures, 1:1 student interaction, the guidance of Xamarin experts and a lot more.
+If you are serious about learning Xamarin or mobile development, then I suggest you have a look at Xamarin University.
+The online university provides live online lectures, 1:1 student interaction, the guidance of Xamarin experts, and a lot more.
 A lot of things are covered in entire curriculum and you can for sure learn a lot.
-The fee is pretty affordable and it can cost you somewhere around 83.25$/month to enroll in the course.
-Check out Xamarin University here.
+Visit Microsoft for details.